New Topographics (exhibition): Legacy

+The New Topographics photographers have been credited with a decisive influence on later generations working with human-altered environments.
+In Europe, the clearest connection runs through the Bechers.
+Their inclusion in the show carried their typological method to an international audience, and from 1976 their teaching at the Kunstakademie Düsseldorf shaped the Düsseldorf School of Photography, whose serial, large-format work is associated with Andreas Gursky, Candida Höfer, Thomas Ruff, and Thomas Struth.
+The Bechers had arrived at their methods previous to the exhibition with the Düsseldorf School evolving from their own teachings.
+Their influence is reflected in the detached, deadpan aesthetic that the curator Charlotte Cotton has identified as the most prominent photographic style since the 1990s.

+Later presentations

 The exhibition was recreated in various locations: in 1981, six years after its original presentation, it was shown in reduced form at the Arnolfini Gallery, Bristol, UK, under the auspices of Paul Graham and Jem Southam.
 A large scale presentation of the exhibition was organized in 2009 at the Center for Creative Photography in Tucson.
 "New Topographics" began an international tour in 2009, with stagings at the George Eastman House in Rochester, New York, and the Los Angeles County Museum of Art.
+The San Francisco Museum of Modern Art presented the exhibition from July to October 2010.
 In 2011 the exhibition was on view at the Nederlands Fotomuseum in Rotterdam, Netherlands, and later at the Bilbao Fine Arts Museum in Spain.

-Although the eight photographers included in the original exhibition make up the core of the New Topographics school, photographers such as Laurie Brown have been tied to the school.